Walking the ancient Pilgrim’s route to the Holy Island of Lindisfarne

 If you’re staying on Holy Island and want to get to the starting point

 Anyone staying in the village who wants to walk the Pilgrim’s Way will need to get someone to drop them off at the end of the causeway on the mainland side.
-Apart from getting a lift, you may be able to get a #477 bus (although these are sporadic) or in high-season take a Woody’s shuttle bus towards Haggerston Caravan Park and ask to be dropped off at the end of the causeway (please ask the driver before you get on).
-Both the bus and the shuttle bus will charge a fee.
-The shuttle bus should leave from the main car park on Chare Ends on the road.
-Make sure you use the correct shuttle, as there is also one that goes to the castle, which is no use for accessing the Pilgrim’s Path.
+Apart from getting a lift, you may be able to get a #477 or H1 bus (although these are sporadic) and ask to be dropped off at the end of the causeway (please ask the driver before you get on).
+For further options see the ‘There and back again’ section below.

 Guided tours for the Pilgrim’s Way